 Some common changes in circumstances that may lead to trust closure include:

-- Significant changes in financial circumstances
+- Significant changes in the financial circumstances of the family

 Trust Purpose Fulfilled

-A trust may be closed when its original purpose has been fulfilled.
-For example, if a trust was established to manage assets for a minor until they reach a certain age, once that age is reached, the trust’s purpose is considered fulfilled, and it can be closed.
-In such cases, understanding the trust termination pricing and the process involved is essential for a smooth closure.
+A trust may be closed when its original purpose has been fully achieved.
+For example, if a trust was established to hold assets for a minor until they reached a specified age, once that age is reached, the trust’s purpose is considered fulfilled and the assets can be distributed.
+Similarly, a trust set up to provide for a dependent during their lifetime naturally comes to an end when that person passes away.

 Overview of Costs Associated with Closing a Trust

 When closing a trust, it’s essential to consider the various costs involved to avoid unexpected expenses.
 The costs associated with closing a trust can be broadly categorised into legal fees, administrative expenses, and potential tax implications.
+The total cost will depend heavily on the type of trust, the assets it holds, and how complex the wind-up process turns out to be.

 Legal Fees